Week 29: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

-- A Guardian article described ICE agents as “out of control” and “getting worse” as arrests of non-violent undocumented immigrants explode across the country.
-Agents have also been accused of targeting protestors.
+- A Guardian article described ICE agents as “out of control” and “getting worse” as arrests of nonviolent undocumented immigrants explode across the country.
+Agents have also been accused of targeting protesters.

-- The Trump regime filed a petition with the SCOTUS to appeal the second Muslim Ban rulings.
-Ironically the Ban, marketed as imperative to protecting America, had a 90 day tenor.
+- The Trump regime filed a petition with the SCOTUS to appeal the second Muslim ban rulings.
+Ironically the ban, marketed as imperative to protecting America, had a 90 day limit.
 It is now over 120 days later.

 - A noose was found at the segregation exhibition of the National Museum of African American History and Culture.